Conduct of locally elected officials

 Responsible conduct broadly refers to how locally elected officials conduct themselves with their elected colleagues, with staff and with the public—key groups that play a significant role in helping elected officials carry out their collective responsibilities as decision-makers of their communities.

-Responsible conduct is grounded in elected officials conducting themselves with honesty and integrity and in a way that furthers a local government’s ability to provide good governance to their community.
+Responsible conduct is grounded in elected officials conducting themselves according to principles such as integrity, accountability, respect, and leadership and collaboration in a way that furthers a local government’s ability to provide good governance to their community.

 Ethical standards and conflict of interest